AI-multimodal/Lightshow/paper.md

 package.
 This task is non-trivial even for expert in the electronic structure field and nearly formidable for non-expert researchers.
-`Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes , including FEFF, VASP, OCEAN, EXCITING and XSpectra.
-Its extendable framework will also allow the community to easily add new functions and to incorporate new simulation code.
+`Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including FEFF, VASP, OCEAN, EXCITING and XSpectra.
+Its extendable framework will also allow the community to easily add new functions and to incorporate new simulation codes.

 # Statement of need